nbmanning/nbmann-hugo-academic/content/post/getting-started/index.md

 authors: []
 lastmod: 2020-12-13T00:00:00Z
 title: First Website Post!
-subtitle: "Welcome 👋 This post is to test the \"Post\" feature and ensure it's all smooth sailing. "
+subtitle: 'Welcome 👋 This post is to test the "Post" feature, give credit where it is due, and ensure publishing is all smooth sailing. '
 date: 2022-05-30T19:41:38.111Z
 featured: false
 tags: